Pathway Listings & Courses

-All students in the School of Engineering (including Transfer students) and Transfer students in the Arts & Sciences and Leavey School of Business who enter the University with 44 units or more will complete their Pathway with three courses.
+All students in the School of Engineering (including Transfer students) and Transfer students in Arts & Sciences and Leavey School of Business who enter the University with 44 units or more will complete their Pathway with three courses (at least 12 units).

 Approved Pathways & Available Courses